Written by

 We often forget to say thank you.
 While researching and writing this guide, I came across a few sources that were genuinely helpful for understanding how prediction markets work, how the main platforms compare, and why they’re suddenly competing for attention with traditional sportsbook apps.
 If you want to dig deeper, here are the resources I used most (and recommend as a starting point):

 Prediction Markets are platforms where people trade on what they think will happen in the real world.
 Instead of “betting” like a sportsbook, you’re basically buying and selling positions on a yes/no outcome, like “Will Team A win?” or “Will X happen before a certain date?”
-I like to think of it as a crowd-powered forecast: the more people trade, the more the price reflects what the market believes is most likely.

 In the US, prediction markets are legal, but with a big asterisk.